gee-community/arcgis-earthengine-toolbox/docs/06_data_management_tools.md

   </a>
 </div>

 ### Download Feature Collection by Asset ID

 ![Alt Text](images/DownloadFCbyID.png)

-This script downloads the Earth Engine feature collection dataset to ArcPro feature class by its asset ID.
-The geometry types of the feature collection can be converted to the ArcPro geometry types: point, multipoint, polyline, polygon.
-Since ArcPro feature class does not allow multiple geometry types in the same file, the different geometry types will be saved into separate feature class files.
+This script downloads the Earth Engine feature collection dataset to ArcGIS Pro feature class by its asset ID.
+The geometry types of the feature collection can be converted to the ArcGIS Pro geometry types: point, multipoint, polyline, polygon.
+Since ArcGIS Pro feature class does not allow multiple geometry types in the same file, the different geometry types will be saved into separate feature class files.

 #### Parameters